IonCojucari/Pong-Game-Project/README.md

 # Pong Game Project

-This repository contains a modified version of the classic Pong game, utilizing an STM32 microcontroller to detect hand distance from electrodes.
-This project, developed as part of a school prototyping module, demonstrates a novel control method where players manipulate game elements using hand gestures.
+This repository contains a modified version of the classic Pong game, developed as part of a prototyping module.
+The project combines software with hardware using an STM32 microcontroller and capacitive sensors to create a unique paddle control system where players use hand movements to control their paddles.

 ## Overview

-The project combines a classic arcade game with capacitive sensing technology, creating a unique interaction where each player controls their paddle through hand movements detected by an STM32 microcontroller and metal electrodes.
+This Pong game is controlled through proximity sensors using an STM32 microcontroller and metal electrodes.
+Each player adjusts the position of their paddle by moving their hand over a copper electrode, with the STM32 detecting the distance and sending data to the game application in real time.

 ### Features
-- **Capacitive Sensing Control:** The game reads hand proximity data from electrodes, allowing each player to control their paddle based on their hand’s distance.
+- **Capacitive Sensing Control:** Players control their paddles by moving their hands near metal electrodes.
-- **STM32 Microcontroller Integration:** The STM32 controller measures the hand's proximity and transmits data via UART to the game.
+- **STM32 Microcontroller Integration:** The STM32 microcontroller captures proximity data and transmits it via UART to the Python game application.
-- **Two-Player Mode:** Supports two players with independent hand sensors for competitive gameplay.
+- **Two-Player Gameplay:** Supports two players for competitive gameplay.
-- **Real-Time Score Tracking:** Displays updated scores and messages for player interactions.
+- **Real-Time Score Tracking:** Displays each player's score and winner notifications on-screen.

+## Hardware Setup

+1. **Electrodes and Signal Conditioning Circuits**:
+   - Use two copper electrodes, one for each player, positioned in a way to detect hand proximity.
+   - Each electrode connects to a conditioning circuit that converts the capacitive signal to a digital signal readable by the microcontroller.
+This circuit uses a current-to-voltage converter and a hysteresis comparator in a feedback loop, producing a stable oscillation signal that changes based on hand distance.

+2. **STM32 Microcontroller (Nucleo F301K8)**:
+   - Connect the output from each electrode’s conditioning circuit to the STM32 Nucleo F301K8 microcontroller.
+   - The STM32 measures the oscillation frequency, which varies with hand proximity, and processes this data.
+   - The microcontroller is programmed to transmit this processed data over UART to the game application running on a computer.

+3. **Communication Setup**:
+   - Connect the STM32 microcontroller to your computer via USB, enabling UART communication for data transmission.
+   - In STM32CubeIDE, configure the UART for serial data output to match the baud rate expected by the game application.

+   The STM32 microcontroller will send the frequency data for each player’s paddle as a formatted serial output, read by the Python game application to control the paddle movement dynamically.

-## Setup and Installation
+## Software Setup and Installation

 ### Requirements
 - **Python 3.x**
-- **Libraries:** Pygame and PySerial
+- **Pygame** and **PySerial** libraries for Python

-Install dependencies with:
+Install the required libraries with:
 ```bash
 pip install pygame pyserial
 ```

-## Running the Game
+### Running the Game

-1. **STM32 Microcontroller Setup**:
+1. **Upload the STM32 Firmware**:
-   - Open the `.mxproject` file using STM32CubeIDE.
+   - Open the `.mxproject` file in STM32CubeIDE.
-   - Build and upload the firmware code to the STM32 microcontroller.
+   - Build and flash the firmware to the STM32 microcontroller to enable hand distance measurement.
-   - Ensure the microcontroller is connected to your computer, and it is set up to communicate via UART for data transmission to the game.
+   - Ensure the microcontroller is powered on and connected to the computer, ready for UART communication.

 2. **Start the Game**:
-   - After the STM32 microcontroller is connected and running, execute the following command to start the game interface:
+   - After connecting and running the STM32 microcontroller, run the game with:
      ```bash
      python pong.py
      ```

+This sequence ensures that the game receives paddle control data from the microcontroller before launching the Pong game interface.

 ## Game Controls

-Each player controls their paddle by adjusting their hand distance:
+Each player controls their paddle by adjusting hand distance:
-- **Left Paddle (Red Player):** Moves up or down based on hand distance from the first sensor.
+- **Left Paddle (Red Player):** Moves based on the proximity detected by the first electrode.
-- **Right Paddle (Blue Player):** Moves up or down based on hand distance from the second sensor.
+- **Right Paddle (Blue Player):** Moves based on the proximity detected by the second electrode.

-In-game:
+In-game commands:
 - **Press `Space`** to start the game.
 - **Press `R`** to restart after a game ends.
 - **Press `Esc`** to quit the game.

 ## System Components

-1. **STM32 Microcontroller:** Configured to measure distance from the metal plates (acting as capacitive electrodes).
-The main controller code, `main.c`, handles input capture, timer configuration, and UART communication.
-2. **Proximity Detection:** The STM32 captures timer data reflecting the distance from each player’s hand to the electrode and sends this data to the game via UART for real-time paddle adjustments.
-3. **Python Game Engine:** The game logic and display are handled by Pygame, which reads sensor data to adjust paddle positions dynamically.

-## How It Works
+1. **STM32 Microcontroller Code**:

-The STM32 microcontroller reads capacitive sensor data:
+   - The STM32 reads capacitance data and transmits paddle positions over UART.
-- The controller’s timers measure variations in capacitance due to hand proximity to the metal plates.
-- These values are processed and transmitted over UART to the game, where paddle positions adjust based on the data.

-### STM32 Firmware Files
-- **main.c:** Primary code managing timers, UART communication, and data transmission.
-- **stm32f3xx_it.c:** Interrupt handling for UART communication.
-- **stm32f3xx_hal_msp.c:** Initializes peripherals like DMA and GPIO for handling sensor and communication tasks.
+   - The firmware files include `main.c`, which manages input capture, UART communication, and signal processing, along with necessary system configuration files for peripheral setup.

+2. **Python Game Code**:
+   - The game logic, graphics, and player input handling are implemented in `pong.py`.
+   - Pygame renders the game interface, while PySerial reads data from the STM32 and adjusts paddle positions accordingly.

 ## Images